How standards evolve without compromising consistency, traceability, or control.

 The result is evolution without erosion.

-Any organisation can write standards.
+Any organisation can create standards.

 Few can evolve them without losing alignment.